di5pencer/XML_IP/README.md

 Needs work /error handling etc.

-Load an XML called "template.xml" into the same directory and run script.
-Will output a CSV of results into the same directory.
+Place XML's in the same folder as this script and run script (prefferably with Python 3).
+A CSV of results will be output in the same directory.
+The script can handle multiple files at the same time.